Sen. Byrd carries constitution in pocket

 recessional and Dustin Greenway, Sarah Jones and Jeremy Sears turned

 their tassels and marched down the aisle to their futures.

 The rest of the congregation, educators, politicians, parents and school kids

 were surely reflecting on the future of public education.

 Community gathers to honor Grads

-- Long-time Pickens advocate and principal Jim Biggs is now deceased, as is
+- Long-time Pickens advocate and principal Jim Biggs, and personal friend, is now deceased, as is